 While most managers (many of them former salespeople) already have the skills, knowledge, and other attributes needed to be good coaches, many don’t know how to coach.
 These managers often fall back on telling a rep what to do rather than coaching them to improve.
 This practice of telling salespeople what to do has become a particular problem in these days of remote work.
 To become a successful coach, managers must use a combination of tools and resources to develop a structured program that teaches the specific skills and behaviors salespeople need to learn to create positive outcomes.

-Managers Don’t Have Time To Coach
+Managers Don’t Have Time to Coach

 Most sales managers have between eight to 12 direct reports, and it is often difficult to find time to develop a coaching plan for every one of them—especially when teams are working remotely.
 Research shows that sales leaders spend slightly less than 20 percent of their time coaching and that some sales managers only meet with their reps once a month.
 This lack of involvement leads to “after the fact” coaching when the manager meets with the rep shortly before closing or after losing a deal, often when it is too late.

-Managers are Coaching the Wrong People
+Managers Coach the Wrong People

 Research in the Harvard Business Review showed that many managers skew their coaching efforts toward the best and worst performers.
 But even with the manager’s focus, neither the top sellers nor the underperformers showed any improvement due to coaching.
 The research reports that it’s the reps in the middle—the core of most sales teams—that are most likely to benefit from high-quality coaching.